cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
 ### 20210215
-1. The demo has been extended with Cloud One Container Security
+1. The demo has been extended with Cloud One Container Security (both the Admission Controller and -in preview- the Runtime Security)
-2. During the "prepare" phase of the demo, kick off 3 instances of the MoneyX pipeline.
+2. To make a better demo experience, pre-run 3 instances of the MoneyX pipeline.
 This will allow for a smoother customer demo.
-See **Kick off 2 more builds of the MoneyX pipeline**
   - the first one, with low security thresholds.
 This pipeline is started by default and it will fail/stop before deploying the image to the registry
   - a second one with very high thresholds.
 This pipeline will build the image, push it to the registry and even deploy a (very) vulnerable container from it.
 Here we can ***demo runtime protection with Cloud One Application Security**.
 This pipeline-instance will be started by running "./pushWithHighSecurityThresholds.sh"
   - a third pipeline instance where we include malware (eicar) in the MoneyX app.
 This pipeline-instance will build the image, push it to the registry (because we have also set high security thresholds here), and it will try to deploy a container from it.
 Here the **admission controller of Cloud On Container Security** will kick in and prevent the deployment of the container.
 This pipeline-instance should be started by running "./pushWithMalware.sh"
+  See the updated **howToDemo.md** document in this repo
+3. Removed **pause.sh** and **resume.sh** because they have shown to be unreliable.
 ### 20201126
 1. You now need to enter your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in the 00_define_vars.sh file (may be a free account).
 To deal with docker image pull rate-limits, the buildscipts of the Apps will now do authenticated pulls (to https://hub.docker.com) from the AWS pipeline.
 This script passes along those variables to the buildspec.yml files
   For more info on the Dockerhub pull rate limits, see: https://www.docker.com/increase-rate-limits  Image Pulls for unauthenticated connections are now capped to 100 and for connections authenticated with a free account, they are capped to 200.
 Both pull rates are for the last 6 hours (sliding window).
 Paid dockerhub subscriptions have no pull rate limit.